shinejil/portfolio/README.md

 ## **PROFESSIONAL EXPERIENCE**
 **Data Analyst Intern @ To-Let Globe – Lucknow, Uttar Pradesh (June 2023 – Dec 2023)**
-- Uncovered insights using Python, employing Pandas and NumPy and R for efficient data manipulation.
+- Uncovered insights using Python, employing Pandas and NumPy and R for efficient data manipulation
-- Leveraged SQL to extract, filter, and aggregate data from databases, supporting decision-making processes.
+- Leveraged SQL to extract, filter, and aggregate data from databases, supporting decision-making processes
-- Leveraged SQL to extract, filter, and aggregate data from databases, supporting decision-making processes.
+- Leveraged SQL to extract, filter, and aggregate data from databases, supporting decision-making processes
-- Proficiently used Advanced Excel for data cleaning, transformation, and organizing data sets for analysis and used python and google scripts to automate sheets.
+- Proficiently used Advanced Excel for data cleaning, transformation, and organizing data sets for analysis and used python and google scripts to automate sheets
-- Created impactful visualizations with Matplotlib/Seaborn and synthesized findings into actionable reports.
+- Created impactful visualizations with Matplotlib/Seaborn and synthesized findings into actionable reports
-- Created insightful reports and dashboards using PowerBI and Tablue.
+- Created insightful reports and dashboards using PowerBI and Tablue

 **Data Science and Python Instructor @ WISDEMY – Kochi, Kerala (part-time) (Jan 2023 – May 2023)**
-- Conducted engaging and interactive classroom sessions, effectively explaining data science topics and programming concepts to students.
+- Conducted engaging and interactive classroom sessions, effectively explaining data science topics and programming concepts to students
-- Developed hands-on exercises, assignments, and projects to provide practical experience in applying data science techniques using Python.
+- Developed hands-on exercises, assignments, and projects to provide practical experience in applying data science techniques using Python
 - Demonstrated expertise in data manipulation, data visualization, statistical analysis, and machine learning algorithms using Python libraries such as NumPy, Pandas, matplotlib, and Scikit-learn
 - Implemented effective assessment methods to evaluate student’s progress and knowledge acquisition, providing constructive feedback for improvement